sahananar/cse15l-lab-reports/Week1LabReport.md

 **The first step is to install Visual Studio Code**

-To install VScode, first go to this link: [Download VScode](https://code.visualstudio.com/).
-Follow the instructions to download the application onto your computer and follow the specific download link depending on your operating system.
+To install VScode, I first used this link: [Download VScode](https://code.visualstudio.com/).
+You would need to follow the instructions to download the application onto your computer and follow the specific download link depending on your operating system.
 Once you have installed the application, open it up.
 It should look similar to this:

 ![Image](https://raw.githubusercontent.com/sahananar/cse15l-lab-reports/main/Screen%20Shot%202023-01-12%20at%2010.29.22%20AM.png)